codimoc/secret-wallet/README.md

 ## Warning
 This application was written and designed for Linux and provides somewhat reduced functionalities on Windows systems.
-The original design aimed at a command line tool integrating inside a Linux shell like bash, with some functionalities running in the background.
-The background processes keep the latest password in memory for a short while, to facilitate a repeated usage.
-This memory functionality does not port well onto Windows platforms, and it is disabled on Windows installations.
-This issue will be eventually addressed in future releases with the improvement of the user interface.
+The original design was aimed at a command line tool that integrates inside a Linux shell like bash, with some functionalities running in the background.
+The role of the background processes is to keep the latest password in memory for a short while, to facilitate a repeated usage.
+Since this memory functionality does not port well onto Windows platforms, it is currently disabled on Windows installations.
+This issue is in scope for future releases, with the improvement of the user interface.

 ## Introduction